 Sheri Hood is the winemaker behind this small label.
-She is an assistant winemaker at Ponzi Vineyards who has a colorful history.
+She participates on and off during harvest at Ponzi Vineyards.
 While attending Rutgers University, she became the Director of Promotions for Thirsty Ear Communications in New York City.
-Eventually, Shirley O'Loughlin started Forever Changes Management and began managing bands.
+Eventually, Sheri started Forever Changes Management and began managing bands.
 By 1998, she was burned out in the music industry and she moved to Portland, Oregon where she caught the wine bug.

 Sheri worked harvest alongside Laurent Montalieu and the late Jami Brooks and was hooked on winemaking.
 She attended UC Davis and did stints at multiple wineries in Australia, New Zealand and Oregon.